National Punctuation DayNational Punctuation Day is fast approaching; do you have your assignment yet?

 apostrophe, brackets, colon, comma, dash, ellipsis, exclamation point, hyphen, parentheses, period, question mark, quotation mark and semicolon.

-You may use a punctuation mark more than once, and there is no word limit.
-Multiple entries are permitted, but they must be received by September 30 to be considered for a prize.
-The winner(s) will receive a box of punctuation goodies, including a National Punctuation Day t-shirt.
-Send entries, including name, address and phone number, to National Punctuation Day® headquarters at Jeff@NationalPunctuationDay.com.
+Entrants could use a punctuation mark more than once, and there was no word limit.
+Multiple entries were permitted, and the winner(s) were told they would receive a box of punctuation goodies, including a National Punctuation Day t-shirt.
+No word on who won and why, but you could always check with Jeff at National Punctuation Day headquarters, at Jeff@NationalPunctuationDay.com.